Table of Contents

-A blended workplace model requires you to rethink how your business collaborates, innovates, attracts and retains talent.
-Microsoft recently reported that more professionals are now likely to change career paths, move locations, and prioritise in the favour of better work-life balance.
+A blended workplace model requires you to rethink how your business collaborates, innovates, attracts, and retains talent.
+Microsoft recently reported that more professionals are now likely to change career paths, move locations, and prioritise in the favour of a better work-life balance.
 They are also, on average, more exhausted and stressed – particularly the younger generation.
 Lastly, there is a risk that shrinking social networks could endanger innovation.

-This means that it is now their turn to push the shift towards a world that can be physical and digital.
+This means that it is now their turn to push the shift toward a world that can be physical and digital.
 It is time to create a workplace culture that welcomes the best and most diverse talent and uses the latest technology to empower people.

 Building a hybrid workplace

 Your business will require an effective digitisation strategy to adapt to and empower the new hybrid model.
 Transformation should not be a mere matter of survival.
 It is a unique opportunity to reinvigorate your team and offer a better work-life balance for everyone involved.

 Today’s workplace is no longer a physical location but rather a set of activities.
 We can connect to the ‘office’ through various means, such as chat, cloud telephony, and video calls.
 Your people need to adapt to these new environments using a strong cloud structure to remain productive and responsive.
 Several tools already offer built-in collaboration and management options.
 Microsoft Teams, for example, has doubled its users since the beginning of the pandemic because it has allowed workers to stay productive from anywhere using any device.